ESA-Datalabs/XAMI-model/README.md

 ## Downloading the dataset and model checkpoints from HuggingFace🤗

-See [download_dataset_and_weights.ipynb](https://github.com/ESA-Datalabs/XAMI-model/blob/main/download_dataset_and_weights.ipynb) for how to download the dataset and weights.
+Check [dataset_and_model.ipynb](https://github.com/ESA-Datalabs/XAMI-model/blob/main/dataset_and_model.ipynb) for how to download the dataset and model weights.

 <!-- 1. **Downloading** the dataset archive from [HuggingFace](https://huggingface.co/datasets/iulia-elisa/XAMI-dataset/blob/main/xami_dataset.zip).